This post is part of series documenting travel in Myanmar, Cuba and Iran: Introduction.

 Standing in Tabriz bazaar feels like being in the halls of large cathedral.
 And at the same, in a maze zigzagging to surprise directions with new corridors and halls.
 At parts, crowded with people and other, desolated with just few passers by.
 Instead of taking a map, I prefer to get lost.
 Watching, wandering until exit on some random point and can relocate myself again.

 Bazaar of Tabriz is the largest in the world today, and dates back to the 13th century.
 The complex covers 27 hectares with over 5.5 kilometres of covered bazaars.
 Its still very much in its original form, if there can be an original form for something that lives day by day.
 Preservation efforts started back in the 1970’s.
-In 2010 it was inscribed as a world heritage site by UNESCO.
 Today its a must-see spot for anyone visiting the city.

 Waterpipe’s, or as Iranians call it, ghelyan, are bubbling in choir in a small tea house.
 Am just having a cup of tea and watching other visitors enjoying their tobacco and talking.
 Room is on the second floor, with a tiny window down to one of alleys.
 There daylight pours in from the ventilation holes in the ceiling, and dust raised by the constant traffic is beamed through.
 All scenes not changed much for generations, and among many other impressions, part of the magic of bazaar.